 This is a home for both poetry lovers and the poetry-curious, that grew out of the Poetry Unbound podcast hosted by poet and theologian Pádraig Ó Tuama, one of many offerings from The On Being Project.
-This newsletter is both a companion to the show, and a forum for those immersed in the pages of Poetry Unbound: 50 Poems to Open Your World.
+This newsletter is a companion to the show.
 Whether you’ve folded Poetry Unbound into your life from its beginnings, or are joining us for the first time, know you are most welcome.
-All that’s required is a curiosity towards what you might meet – in the poetry, in others who you’ll meet here, in yourself – and how your life will rise to meet it all in turn.
+All that’s required is a curiosity towards what you might meet — in the poetry, in others who you’ll meet here, in yourself — and how your life will rise to meet it all in turn.

 Join the conversation:

 Poetry as a doorway.